SRCH2/srch2-ngn/documentation/docs/index.md

 }
 ```

-The SearchActivity implements the nested interface
+The `SearchActivity` implements the nested interface
 `InstantSearchEditText.SearchInputEnteredObserver` of the class
 `InstantSearchEditText`, which is a subclass of `EditText` to capture
 character-by-character input.
 Feel free to reuse this
 [code](https://github.com/SRCH2/hello-srch2-android-sdk/tree/master/Hello-SRCH2-Android-SDK/app/src/main/java/com/srch2/android/demo/helloworld)
 in your own projects.

-Whenever the SRCH2 search server does a search, the results come back fast.
+Whenever the SRCH2 server does a search, the results come back instantly.
 It
 is recommended that, while developing with the SDK, you employ
-all of the optimizations for displaying data in a `ListView` as quickly as
+optimizations for displaying data in a `ListView` as quickly as
 possible, such as the ViewHolder pattern, lazy loading of bitmaps if you
 incorporate icons, et cetera.